Why it's called Ask The W

 What is decision intelligence?

 Decision intelligence sits between strategy and execution.
-It answers: what decision was made, why it mattered, what outcome it serves, who owns it, whether it is reversible, and what should happen next.
+It answers: what decision was made, why it mattered, what outcome it serves, who owns it, whether it is aligned, whether it is reversible, and what should happen next.

 For enterprise teams, this becomes more important as AI increases the speed of work.
 If agents produce more artifacts, humans need a stronger way to inspect the judgement behind them.
 If humans make more decisions across meetings, tickets, and reviews, agents need memory that is safer than guessing from the latest file.